Ridhwana/articles/tech/favourites_feature/favourites_article.md

 ]>
 ```

-## Writing some SQL to display the correct data
+## Sending the correct data from the server

 Now that we have our relations and persisted data storage in place, we want to expose the data via an API.
 This means putting some JSON together.